Is There A Natural Remedy For Depression?

 • "Law Of Minimum Dose:" The law of minimum dosage refers to the dosage of the natural substance used in homeopathy.
 Hahnemann believed that lower dosages of medication and substances are more effective.
 Homeopathic products are often diluted to the point that there are no detectable molecules of the original substance in the "medicine."

 Homeopathic products are made by placing natural substances in water and weakening them until diluting or dissolving.
-The products are also agitated or shaken in diluted water.
-This process is known as potentization.
+The products are also agitated or shaken in diluted water, a process known as potentization.
 Homeopathic products can also be made as sugar pellets meant to be dissolved under your tongue, creams, ointments, gels, drops, or tablets.

-A homeopathic practitioner can design a treatment protocol specific to an individual, with the idea that each individual has unique needs.
-The diagnostic criteria used in homeopathy are completely distinct from that used in conventional medicine.
+A homeopathic practitioner can design a treatment protocol specific to an individual, understanding that each individual has unique needs.
+The diagnostic criteria used in homeopathy are completely distinct from those used in conventional medicine.
 Instead of medical treatments, homeopathy addresses depression from a natural standpoint.

 Although controversial, a meta-analysis was done of 18 studies assessing homeopathy's efficacy in treating depression.
-Participants in the studies reported lower consumption of psychotropic drugs and improved depression symptoms, with at least moderate improvement in symptoms in 10 of 12 uncontrolled studies.
+Participants in the studies reported lower consumption of psychotropic substances and improved depression symptoms, with at least moderate improvement in symptoms in 10 of 12 uncontrolled studies.
+However, many studies, including those done in 2023, have also disproved the theory of homeopathy

 Homeopathic remedies may not be appropriate for people with severe or long-lasting depression.
 They are often used as a first effort or in conjunction with other treatment methods.